 Republic Day Celebrations

 The Republic Day is also an exercise in direction setting for the country as a whole.
 We look forward to the Chief Guest – usually a dignitary, a head of state or government from a friendly country.
 This is of great significance.
 It tells us of the diplomatic, economic, and military relations between that country and our own.
-This year we are set to witness an unprecedented occurrence.
-The heads of 10 South East Asian countries – Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam – are set to attend the Republic day celebrations as Chief Guests.
+This year Jair Bulsanaro, President of Brazil is set to attend the Republic day celebrations as Chief Guest.
 It speaks of the great importance that India places on building relationships with other countries on the continent.

 When we are asked “What is Republic Day?” we can merely choose to refer to the parade and the fact that it is a national holiday.
 We can, on the other hand, choose to reflect on the deeper significance of the day, the various conventions that are followed, and the importance of the Constitution which is an all-encompassing document which embraces India’s diversity and upholds equality, justice, and liberty.

 This year when we talk about our Republic Day let it be from a place of deep personal commitment to the national building process.
 Our nation may be vast but we are its building blocks and our Republic Day brings with it a reminder to strengthen ourselves and dedicate ourselves to bringing our country its due pride.
 Let this be our dream, our ambition, and our pledge on 26 January this year.